-An entertainment professional for over twenty-five years, Jeffrey has worked worldwide in radio, theater, film, television and corporate production.
-He is a native of Southern California and attended Mater Dei High School and Cal State Fullerton.
-Jeffrey began his career in 1983 for Disney Entertainment working on parades, theme park show support, special events (including the 1984 Olympic Celebration), radio remote broadcasts and network television specials.
-Other highlights include stints with Six Flags Over Georgia, Andros Films and sitting on the Orange County Cultural Review Board for three years.
+An entertainment professional for over thirty years, Jeffrey has worked worldwide in radio, theater, film, television and corporate production.
+He is a native of Southern California and began his career in 1983 for Disney Entertainment working on parades, theme park show support, special events (including the 1984 Olympic Celebration), radio remote broadcasts and network television specials.

-As owner of Illusion Scenic, a management and design company for ten years, he managed dozens of entertainment projects for corporations traveling to 28 states, Bermuda, the Virgin Islands and Europe.
+From 1996 – 2006, Jeffrey owned Illusion Scenic, a management and design company focused on corporate entertainment production.
+There, he managed dozens of design and fabrication projects for corporations traveling to 28 states, Bermuda, the Virgin Islands and Europe.
 During that span, he had the pleasure of providing show support for singers Tony Bennett, Aaron Neville, Sara Evans, Smokey Robinson, and the well known political figures President George H. Bush, General Colin Powell, George Stephanopolis, James Carville and British Prime Minister John Major.

-Jeffrey also managed the completion of the $10 million dollar restoration of the historic Athens Theatre in downtown DeLand, Florida.
+Other highlights include contract stints with Six Flags Over Georgia and Robert F. Jani Productions and while Executive Director for the Sands Theater Center, managing the completion of the $12 million dollar restoration of the historic Athens Theatre in downtown DeLand, Florida.
 The 1921 historic vaudeville house reopened January 6, 2009 as a centerpiece for the city.

-Jeffrey is currently producing the TV Series, A Healthy 100 for Florida Hospital Fish Memorial as well as Holiday specials for the family entertainment property ELLIOT AND FRIENDS.
-During the summer months, he is the Artistic Director for the Camp Matoaka summer theatrical program in Smithfield, Maine.
+Jeffrey currently produces Live Events and both corporate and commercial Media content.
+During the summer months, he is still the Artistic Director for the Camp Matoaka summer theatrical program in Smithfield, Maine.